Travis Jankowski Preview, Player Props: Rangers vs. Twins

 Twins Pitching Rankings

-- The Twins have the seventh-ranked team ERA across all MLB pitching staffs (3.93).
+- The Twins have the seventh-ranked team ERA among all league pitching staffs (3.91).

-- The righty last appeared on Saturday against the Pittsburgh Pirates, when he tossed 6 2/3 innings, allowing four earned runs while giving up four hits.
+- The right-hander last pitched on Wednesday, Aug.
+2 against the St. Louis Cardinals, when he threw four innings, allowing seven earned runs while giving up nine hits.

+- The 27-year-old has a 4.43 ERA and 10.9 strikeouts per nine innings across 22 games this season, while giving up a batting average of .242 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.